eead-csic-compbio/chloroplast_assembly_protocol/README.txt

 - -threads FLOAT: number of CPU threads to use.
 - -sample INTEGER: number of reads to be used for the assembly.
 - -kmer INTEGER: k-mer size for Velvet assembler.
-- -outdir WORKING_DIR: a path to a directory to store output files.
+- -outdir OUTPUT_DIR: a path to a directory to store output files.
+By default a new directory is created under WORKING_DIR.

 Other parameters could be changed by editing the script 1_cleanreads.pl.